me-aashish/FlightAndSearches-Microservice/README.md

     }

     ```
   - Once you have done all the above steps, run `npx sequelize db:create` in your shell to create the databse.
+    and then run `npx sequelize db:migrate`

+## DB Design
+ - Airplane Table
+ - Flight
+ - Airport
+ - City

+ - A flight belongs to an airplane but one airplane can be used in many flight.
+ - A city has many airports but a airport can belong to only one city.
+ - One airport can have many flights but a flight belongs to only one airport.